 Water, Dicaprylyl Carbonate, Glycerin, Glyceryl Stearate, Cetearyl Alcohol, Heptyl Undecylenate, Plukenetia Volubilis Seed Oil, Cetearyl Olivate, Sorbitan Olivate, Ilex Paraguariensis Leaf Extract, Tocopherol, Stearic Acid, Gluconolactone, Maltodextrin, Sclerotium Gum, Benzyl Alcohol, Ethylhexylglycerin, Sodium Benzoate, Fragrance.

 That’s a mouthful!
 Honestly I can only pronounce a few.
-Prior to making my own homemade night cream, I had been using Neutrogena Naturals Multi-Vitamin Nourishing Night Cream, which retails at about $12 for a 1.7-ounce jar.
+Prior to making my own homemade night cream, I had been using Neutrogena Naturals Multi-Vitamin Nourishing Night Cream, which comes in a 1.7-ounce jar.

 Homemade Cream for Face